toxicwind/codex-forksmith/README.md

 ## Control plane (codex)

 `codex` is a thin, agent-friendly control plane that exposes predictable operations over the vendored Codex workspace.
-Running `codex` with no args prints a short menu of common tasks and exits with status `0`.
+Running `codex` with no args now launches the vendored Codex binary directly; use `codex --loader-help` if you want the loader’s menu.
 Full help is available via `codex --help`.

 Primary subcommands: